chunchentu/CEM/README.md

 # CEM
 The implementation for Constrastive Explanations Method (CEM)

-To find the pertinent positives (PP),
+To find the pertinent positive (PP) of an instance,

 ```python3
 python3 main.py -i 2953 --mode PP --kappa 20 --gamma 100